Different ways to share an Access database

 Database server – You should use this option if you have a database server available.
 Database servers are optimized for sharing data among many users.
 Only tables get shared.

 Above methods are very much useful for sharing Access database according to the pertinent conditions.
 Sharing too often might end up in corruption of Access database.
-With Kernel for Access recovery software you can repair corrupt or damaged Access .MDB database file easily.
+With Kernel for Access recovery software you can repair MS Access corrupt or damaged Access .MDB database file easily.